Read on for tips on promoting yourself with a well-executed book launch party.

-Firstly, it’s good to remember that although you’re the star of the evening, peoples’ attention spans are short.
+First, it’s good to remember that even hough you’re the star of the evening, peoples’ attention spans are short.
 No one likes a conceited blowhard, and no one wants to listen to your read your work for an hour.
-I suggest you keep things on-time, to-the-point, and then allow a little leisure time at the end for those that like to linger.
-Something a little like this:
+I suggest you keep things punctual, to-the-point, and then allow a little leisure time at the end for those who want to linger.
+Something like this:

 If you’re hosting the party yourself, a spouse, partner, or friend can handle this initial welcome.

-8:02pm- The introductions- You don’t want to have to brag about yourself, so this person takes the bullet for you!
-They get up and sing your praises for 2 or 3 minutes as anticipation builds and the audience makes that strange transition from a group of family, friends, and acquaintances to adoring fans.
+8:02 pm: Introductions.
+You don’t want to have to brag about yourself, so this person takes the bullet for you!
+They get up and sing your praises for two or three minutes as anticipation builds and the audience makes that strange transition from a group of family, friends, and acquaintances to adoring fans.

-8:05pm- You’re on! - If you’re particularly adept at public speaking, and if you’ve scored it out ahead of time, you can use your reading time to weave between actual recitations, readings, annotations, asides, back-stories, personal confessions, and more!
-(Natasha Trethewey is masterful at this).
+8:05 pm: You’re on!
+If you’re particularly adept at public speaking, and if you’ve scored it out ahead of time, you can use your reading time to weave between actual recitations, readings, annotations, asides, back-stories, personal confessions, and more!
 If not, I suggest you work the personal details and process part of your story into the first 5-10 minutes.
 Then you can use the remaining time to read straight from your work.